-You have the right to see and get a copy of a medical record that is about you.
-You also have the right to correct or amend a medical record that is about you by having information added to the record.
+You have the right to see and get a copy of medical records that are about you.
+You also have the right to correct medical records that are about you by having information added to them.
 (This guide calls these rights the right to "get and amend" your medical record.)
-If there is someone who acts as your personal representative, they usually have the right to get and amend your record on your behalf.
-Generally, a personal representative is a person who has the right to make health care decisions on your behalf.
+If there is someone who acts as your personal representative for health care matters, they usually have the right to get and amend your record on your behalf.